 The work in a master bath has to follow a certain sequence.
 If you know that sequence and the reasons behind it, you will have more control of the project.

-If you’re doing this as a DIY project you may not need to deliver everything at the very beginning of the job.
-Thats because the work might go on for months instead of for weeks.
+If you’re doing this as a DIY project, you may not need to deliver everything at the very beginning of the job.
+That’s because the work might go on for months instead of weeks.

-Try and plan to have everything on site weeks before you need to install it.
-Even when you have the cut sheets, it can be really handy to have the product itself.
+Try to plan to have everything on-site weeks before you need to install it.
+Even when you have the cut sheets, having the product itself can be really handy.

-First, they avoid delays waiting for materials to arrive.
+First, they avoid delays in waiting for materials to arrive.

-Second, it helps them avoid change orders.
+Second, it helps them avoid changing orders.
 If owners know everything has been bought, it’s harder for them to choose something different.

 Let’s face it, you will probably want to change something along the way.
 It’s human nature.
 Just be mindful that every change during the execution phase is going to cost you money.

 The less you change, the more money you’ll have to spend on the project.
-And fewer changes also means the job gets finished sooner.
+And fewer changes also mean the job gets finished sooner.
 Win, win!